ML-KULeuven/ml-project-2023-2024/README.md

 ## Submission using the Departmental Computers

-To submit your agent, a copy of you code and agent needs to be available on the departmental computers in a directory assigned to you (only your own code, openspiel and other libraries are provided).
+To submit your agent, a copy of your code and agent needs to be available on the departmental computers in a directory assigned to you (only your own code, openspiel and other libraries are provided).
 Also the code to train your agent should be included.

 The departmental computers have openspiel and its dependencies installed such that you can verify that your agent works.
 During the semester the tournament script will be run to play games between the (preliminary) agents that are already available.
 A tentative ranking will be shared.